gullintanni/gullintanni/pages/Cheatsheet.md

 ### `r+`

 > Approve a merge request and add it to the build queue.
-> The approval will apply to the latest commit in the merge request at the time
+> The approval will apply to the latest commit in the merge request branch at
-> of the approval.
+> the time of the approval.

 ### `r-`